Bangladesh election: What’s at stake for India, China, Pakistan?

 “That would diminish Islamabad’s recent efforts to work towards a better relationship with Bangladesh.”

-Still, Kugelman pointed out, “if Jamaat comes to power, there is a high chance that despite having close ties with Islamabad, they might also develop an understanding with New Delhi for their own interest rather than being overtly confrontational,” he said.
+Still, Rejwan pointed out, “if Jamaat comes to power, there is a high chance that despite having close ties with Islamabad, they might also develop an understanding with New Delhi for their own interest rather than being overtly confrontational,” he said.

 “BNP, in contrast, will keep all the channels of cooperation open with Pakistan but will not … tilt heavily on Islamabad.
 BNP’s policy is loud and clear; it’s Bangladesh first, which means national interest comes first, which means avoiding bandwagoning a foreign power and, rather, strategically hedging with a diverse range of external partners,” he added.